ubernostrum/django-registration/docs/views.rst

    which provides support for a separate account-activation step, in workflows which require that.

+   One method is required:

+   .. method:: activate(*args, **kwargs)

+      Implement your activation logic here.
+You are free to configure your URL patterns to pass any set of positional or keyword arguments to ``ActivationView``, and they will in turn be passed to this method.

+      This method should return the newly-activated user instance (if activation was successful), or boolean ``False`` if activation was not successful.
+If the user account was activated, this method should send the signal
+      :data:`registration.signals.user_activated`.

    Useful places to override or customize on an ``ActivationView`` subclass are: